Copyright © 2003 - 2006 DORSCH Consult

 A sample data set is available from the DCMMS download page.

-Unpack the files to the data folder of your
+Unpack the files to the data

 DCMMS installation.